beau1399/porpus/README.md

 # Porpus - A Minimalist Leiningen Template for Web Development
-* Server-Driven
+* Server-Driven...
-* ClojureScript enabled for when you need it
+* But ClojureScript enabled for when you need it
-* Suspicious of dependencies
-* Built around the basics; HTTP is the framework...
+* Suspicious of dependencies; HTTP is the framework...
 * But "batteries" are nevertheless included
+* Developer-friendly:
 *  Tight development loop
 *  __Friendly learning curve__

 ## Quick Start

 This section will give you a quick path to a Porpus Web site, and show you what Porpus is and isn't.
-If you prefer to read about the design and intent of Porpus in greater depth, skip to the next section.
+If you prefer to read about the design and intent of Porpus in greater depth, skip to the third major section of this document ("Porpus Design in Depth") and read that first.
 Otherwise, go ahead and follow these steps:

 1. Get the Porpus repository onto your system cd ~